emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

 ## Creating a trait

 I will be using the code I am currently working on for [Geni](https://github.com/emilpriver/geni/blob/main/src/database_drivers/mod.rs) as examples.
-For Geni, each `DatabaseDriver` (such as PostgreSQL, MySQL, LibSQL, etc.) is required to have two functions: `execute` and `get_or_create_schema_migrations`.
-These two functions are used within my project.
+In Geni, each `DatabaseDriver` (such as PostgreSQL, MySQL, LibSQL, etc.) is required to have two methods: `execute` and `get_or_create_schema_migrations`.
+These methods are used within my project.

+To create a trait, you write `trait X` where X is the name of your trait.
+After that, you can define the methods needed for the trait.

 ```rust
 trait DatabaseDriver {